01 of 11

 How to Make Marbling Combs and Rakes

-Marbling combs and rakes serve the same purpose — you drag them through the floating paints to create patterns.
+Marbling combs and rakes serve the same purpose—you drag them through the floating paints to create patterns.
 A rake generally has widely spaced teeth.
 A comb has teeth spaced closer together.
+Try Talas for professional rakes and marbling trays in sizes to match.
+For freehand marbling, knitting needles and similar sticks make excellent freehand tools.
+But you can also follow these steps to make your own rake and starter comb.

 Make a Marbling Rake